05 Jun Discover Indian Slide Guitar With Joel Veena, Click to Listen

 The Indian Slide is a cross-cultural collision with the Hawaiian steel guitar.
 Morphed into lap-slide guitar with droning and sympathetic strings, it took off amongst a new generation of curious guitarists like Joel Veena, since its birth in the 60’s.

 The Hindustani continues to push forth into new dimensions of sonic realms.
-It’s experimental yet enticing sound made it a legitimate instrument befitting for the display of classical Indian music with a fresh twist, ideal for meditation and some good old soul healing.
+It’s experimental yet enticing sound made it a legitimate instrument befitting for the display of classical Indian music.
+Only with a fresh twist, ideal for meditation and some good old soul healing.

 Joel Veena on the Indian Slide: